DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/5 File System Providers/Remote/Remote.md

 ---
 ---
 ##### shortDescription
-The **Remote** file provider works with a file system located on the server.
+The **Remote** file system provider works with a file system located on the server.

 ---
-Set the [endpointUrl](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Remote/Configuration/#endpointUrl) option to specify the endpoint used to access and modify the file system.
+Set the [endpointUrl](/Documentation/ApiReference/UI_Widgets/dxFileManager/File_System_Providers/Remote/Configuration/#endpointUrl) option to specify the endpoint used to access and modify the file system.

 The server should return data objects of the following structure: